 After our BBQ refresher, we met up with other members of The Rabid Whole, as well as other people who were immersed in the NXNE experience, and we decided to check out some local talent.
 Without going into too much detail, the night had a lot to offer, ranging from excellent performances from talent across Canada, as well as other acts that could hardly be considered as such.
 Suffice it to say, after ample bar hopping, we decided to call it a night and refresh ourselves for a full Saturday of exciting possibilities!

-On Saturday, it all started with breakfast.
-I'll never forget the Java House with their greasy spoon-styled instant breakfast pancakes, their hot coffee and welcoming smiles as well as my constant confusion and slight unease while crossing any of the busy streets in downtown Toronto.
+On Saturday at NXNE, it all started with breakfast.
+I’ll never forget the Java House with their greasy spoon-styled instant breakfast pancakes, their hot coffee and welcoming smiles as well as my constant confusion and slight unease while crossing any of the busy streets in downtown Toronto.
 So, after busying ourselves for a little while after breakfast with sight-seeing, reading various posters and checking out the setup for the MMVAs, then regrouped with Asher and Andreas and made our way through Little Italy (got some churros along the way!) to the Mod Club where I can honestly say I had my first real surprise of the night for the Lithium Radio launch.

 I had never been to a club before where I was granted access to the VIP section upstairs and this was quite a treat for me!
 Lithium mag was hosting the party, which was catered with free drinks.
 I got to meet a few more awesome people, shook a few hands, made a few jokes and got to see a few bands that were quite impressive.